 In order to compare barometer readings taken at stations at different altitudes, it is necessary to reduce them to the same level.
-Various methods are in use for carrying out this reduction,but WMO has not yet recommended a particular method, except in the case of low-levelstations.
+Whereas various methods are in use for carrying out this reduction, WMO has recommended a standard method detailed in the next paragraphs.

-The recommended method is described in WMO (1954, 1964,1968).
+The recommended method is described in more detail in WMO (1954, 1964,1968).
 WMO (1966) contains a comprehensive set of formulae that may be used for calculations involving pressure.

-3.11.1 Standard levels
+3.7.1 Standard levels

 The observed atmospheric pressure should be reduced to mean sea level (see Part I, Chapter 1) for all stations where this can be done with reasonable accuracy.
 Where this is not possible, a station should, by regional agreement, report either the geopotential of an agreed “constant pressure level” or the pressure reduced to an agreed datum for the station.
-The level chosen for each station should be reported to the WMO Secretariat for promulgation.
+The level chosen for each station should be reported to the WMO Secretariat for promulgation (i.e. the WMO metadatabase for observing stations, OSCAR/metadata).

+3.7.2 General reduction formula

 Reduction formula for sea-level pressure feasible for stations below 750 m (from WMO, 1964, p.
 22, equation 2):